 Relationships: If you’re considering having a baby with your partner, this card is your sign to make that dream a reality in spite of the challenges.
 Or the Ace of Swords could be a sign to make a clean break from a toxic relationship to make room for a new, healthy one – as painful as the death of an old relationship might be.
 But the Ace of Swords doesn’t imply a permanent end of a relationship or romance.
 Rather, it’s a new beginning, after it’s permanently cleansed from something toxic.

 Hidden Meaning: When we expand, we expand in all directions.

 “No tree, it is said, can grow to heaven unless its roots reach down to hell.” ― C.G.
 Jung

 Reversed: Reversed, the Ace of Swords might indicate pregnancy or childbirth, or some kind of addition to your life, or your occupation.
-Something material is developing, growing, enlarging, whether desired or not.
+Something material is developing, increasing, enlarging, forming or multiplying.
 You can expect tangible results from some type of creation or production.
-It’s time to expand your life.

 Advice: You’re tired of the way things are, and it’s driving you toward something new.
-Now is the time to acknowledge your raw and honest passion you’ve been trying to avoid, set your intention and courageously move toward this new thing.
+Now is the time to acknowledge your raw and honest passion or rage you’ve been trying to avoid, set your intention and courageously move toward this new thing.
 There will be some kind of suffering as the death and loss of the old makes room for the new.
 But nothing compares to the thrilling and fulfilling adventures of being alive.